sonsmartbear/ready-kafka-oauth2-pub-sub/README.md

 ```
 docker-compose up
 ```
-- You have to ensure you computer get 2 port as free: 2181 and 9092.
+- You have to ensure your computer get 2 port as free: 2181 and 9092.
 After you completed docker-compose then you can see image
 ![img.png](images/img_kafka_zookeeper.png)

 ## Client X Broker Authentication